 Ghatasthapana - First Day of Dashain

-The very first day of the Bijaya Dashami is Ghatasthapana which falls on the 26th of September this year.
+The very first day of the Bijaya Dashami is Ghatasthapana which falls on the 15th October this year.
 On this day, every household plants Jamara, a sacred yellow grass.
 The Jamara is grown by sowing maize and grain seeds in a small mud pot.
 Also, the day starts with making the Ghada (Kalash), which is a sacred vessel or pot.
 The Kalash symbolizes the Goddess Durga.
 This Kalash is kept in the center covered with the holy cow dung and sewn barley and corn seeds.
 This whole process takes place in Puja Ghar, a sacred place in the house.
 The Jamara planted things are kept away from the rays of the direct sun but pour water every day.
 At the end of the seven days, we can see long-green yellowish sacred grass which is known as Jamara.

 The Seventh Day - Fulpati